vaishnavijagtapma2025/stock-market-analysis-python/report.md

 | Gradient Boosting | 23,842,551 | 0.6254 | 57.9% |
 | XGBoost | 9,983,496 | 0.8432 | 63.2% |

 The Ridge model reduced prediction error substantially relative to the naive persistence benchmark, lowering out-of-sample MSE by approximately 88% (from 6,517,365 to 786,241 INR²).
 This indicates that the feature set contained meaningful predictive information beyond simple price persistence.
-XGBoost was the only model to individually exceed the 63.2% directional accuracy threshold; however, because its MSE (9,983,496 INR²) exceeded the baseline MSE, Ridge Regression was designated the overall best model under the primary criterion.
+XGBoost was the only model to individually exceed the project charter directional accuracy threshold of 60%, achieving 63.2% directional accuracy.
+However, because its MSE (9,983,496 INR²) exceeded the baseline MSE, Ridge Regression was designated the overall best model under the primary evaluation criterion.

 ---